qsecure-labs/overlord/README.md

 |`size`   	    |Yes   	    |Instance size to launch   	                                |

 ### redirector
-Creates a redirector server for another module of the provider of choice in the cloud.
+Creates a redirector server for another module (e.g. redirector for the C2 servers, for gophish etc.) of the provider of choice on the cloud.
 The types availalbe are HTTP/DNS.
-SSH keys for each instance will be outputted to the ```redbaron/data/ssh_keys``` folder.
+SSH keys for each instance will be generated in the ```redbaron/data/ssh_keys``` folder.

 |Variable   	  |Required   |Description   	                                            |
 |---	          |---	      |---	                                                      |